Cross-media measurement for agencies: A practical guide

 Cross-media measurement is the process of measuring advertising performance across different media channels like TV, digital, social, streaming, audio, and out-of-home, using a unified framework.

 The unified measurement helps you make informed budget decisions.
-Without it, you’re left guessing.
+Without it, you keep guessing.
 And guessing is expensive in the paid ads world.

 Why your agency needs cross-platform measurement

-Every paid platform wants to appear the best: they report their own success, and none of them tell the full story.
-According to Parks Associates, the average U.S. household with internet access had 17 connected devices in 2023.
+Every paid platform wants to appear the best: they report their own success, and none of them tells the full story.
+According to Parks Associates, the average U.S. household with internet access had 17 connected devices.
 That’s 17 potential touchpoints, each generating platform-reported performance that rarely aligns with the others.

 Let’s break down why that’s a problem.